 - Power of attorney

 - Copy of your passport

-Please tell us in detail why you think there may be an interpol entry against you.
-We will then evaluate this information and forward the application to the Interpol Database Control Commission (CCF).
+Please tell us in detail why you think there may be an Interpol entry against you.
+We will then evaluate this information and forward the Interpol Database Control Commission (CCF).
 Please add any documents and records that may be relevant.
-On this basis, we will then make a request for access to Interpol’s database to find out whether an entry actually exists.
+On this basis, we will then request access to Interpol’s database to find out whether an entry actually exists.
 If there is an entry, we will request an update or deletion.

 Upon our request, the Commission for the Control of Files (CCF) will check whether there is an entry against you in the Interpol Information System (IIS).
 If this is the case, the Commission will check based on the information provided by us whether this entry needs to be corrected or deleted.
 Should such an evaluation require further information, the Commission will send us a request to do so, and we will draw your attention to this.
 If the Commission decides that an update or deletion of the entry must actually occur, it will contact the General Secretariat (IPSG).